-In the case of Alexander Ecker I criticised the argumentation of the naming commission that a skull collection in the 19th century would have given rise to the racist ideology of the Nazis.
-At that time the study of skulls was à la mode and even practiced by Goethe.
+In the case of Alexander Ecker, I criticized the argumentation of the naming commission that a skull collection in the 19th century would have given rise to the racist ideology of the Nazis.
+At that time, the study of skulls was à la mode and even practiced by Goethe.

 In 1826 the mayor of Weimar presented him with Schiller's skull which Goethe gauged according to the then latest method: the Gallische Schädellehre (Gallic skull theory).
 He even wrote a poem: Bei der Betrachtung von Schillers Schädel (In contemplation of Schiller's skull).

 |Goethe's choice.
 With three skulls in front of him, doesn't he look skeptical?|